 Returning to Prague he was taken by agents of Wenceslas and again threatened.
 He remained constant: when he was tortured again, he refused to break the secrecy of confession.
 Finally the King ordered that he be cast into the river and drowned.
 That night his hands and feet were bound, and he was thrown from the Charles Bridge of Prague into the Moldau River.

-A Chapel in honor of St. John of Nepomucene outside Prague.
-It is surrounded by a star-shaped wall to commemorate the miracle after his death
+A Chapel in honor of St. John of Nepomucene outside Prague, surrounded by a star-shaped wall to commemorate the miracle after his death

 When his body hit the water, five stars appeared over the spot.
 The people of Prague came in great numbers to witness the marvel.
 The Empress pointed out the miracle to the King, who became terrified and closed himself in his room for several days.